ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     Copy and paste some program output as the answer to this exercise.

+    answer:
+$ gcc -o sleep sleep.c
+$ ./sleep
+Sleeper's PID is: 21437
+Slept for 0 iterations!
+Slept for 1 iterations!
+Slept for 2 iterations!
+Slept for 3 iterations!
+Slept for 4 iterations!
+^C
+$

 2. When you press CTRL-C on the keyboard you\'re actually generating a special signal called the *interrupt signal*, or *SIGINT* for short.
     The default behavior of this signal is to kill the recieving